5T33Z0/OC-Little-Translated/M_EFI_Upload_Chklst/README.md

 - `Misc/Security/ScanPolicy` &rarr; set it to `0`
 - `Misc/Security/ApECID` &rarr; set it to `0`
 - `Misc/Security/Vault` &rarr; set it to `Optional`
+- `Misc/BlessOverride` &rarr; Delete entries
 - `Misc/Entries` &rarr; Delete Custom entries
-- `Misc/BlessOverride` &rarr; Delete entries
-- `Misc/Security/SecureBootModel` &rarr; `Disabled`. :warning: Disables Apple Secure Boot hardware model to avoid issues during installation.
-Re-enable it in Post-Install so System Updates work when using an SMBIOS of a Mac model with a T2 Security Chip.
+- `Misc/Security/SecureBootModel` &rarr; Set it to `Disabled`. :warning: Disables Apple Secure Boot to avoid issues during installation.
+Point users of your EFI to re-enable it in Post-Install so System Updates work when using an SMBIOS of a Mac model with a T2 Security Chip!
 - `PlatformInfo/Generic` &rarr; Delete Serials etc.
 - Change the follwing settings in `UEFI/APFS` to enable backward compatible with macOS Catalina and older.
 Otherwise the APFS driver won't load and you won't see any drives in the Boot Picker:
 	- `MinDate` = -1